Basics

 There are two types of pain:

-- Acute pain usually comes on suddenly, because of a disease, injury, or inflammation.
-It can often be diagnosed and treated.
-It usually goes away, though sometimes it can turn into chronic pain.
+- Acute pain usually comes on suddenly, because of a disease, injury, or inflammation (irritation, redness, and/or swelling).
+It usually goes away when the cause is treated or healed, though sometimes it can turn into chronic pain.

 What are pain relievers?

 Pain relievers are medicines that reduce or relieve pain.
-There are many different pain medicines, and each one has advantages and risks.
+There are many pain medicines, each with advantages and risks.
 Some are over-the-counter (OTC) medicines.
 Others are stronger medicines, which are available by prescription.
 The most powerful prescription pain relievers are opioids.
 They are very effective, but people who take them are at risk of addiction and overdose.

 Because of the side effects and risks of pain relievers, you may want to try non-drug treatments first.
-And if you do need to take medicines, also doing some non-drug treatments may allow you to take a lower dose.
+If you need to take medicines, doing some non-drug treatments may allow you to take a lower dose.

 What are some non-drug treatments for pain?

-There are many non-drug treatments that can help with pain.
+Many non-drug treatments can help with pain.
 It is important to check with your health care provider before trying any of them:

 - Biofeedback techniques use electronic devices to measure body functions such as breathing and heart rate.
 This teaches you to be more aware of your body functions so you can learn to control them.
 For example, a biofeedback device may show you measurements of your muscle tension.
 By watching how these measurements change, you can become more aware of when your muscles are tense and learn to relax them.
 Biofeedback may help to control pain, including chronic headaches and back pain.

 - Electrical stimulation involves using a device to send a gentle electric current to your nerves or muscles.
-This can help treat pain by interrupting or blocking the pain signals.
-Types include
+This can help treat pain by changing or blocking pain signals.
+Types include:

 - Transcutaneous electrical stimulation (TENS)